-Dua Lipa Poses Make Up Free In Pure White Outfit
+Dua Lipa Poses Makeup-Free In Pure White Outfit

 Recently, Dua won her first-ever Grammy Awards at this year’s ceremony.
 She took home Best New Artist and Best Dance Recording for her collaboration with Silk City, for “Electricity.”
 Lipa recently took home her third BRIT Award this year for Best British Single for her summery single with Calvin Harris, “One Kiss.”

 Her debut self-titled album had eight singles released from it and has been certified gold and platinum around the world.
 This record was supported by a world tour which went across Europe, South America, North America, Asia, Oceania, and the Middle East.
-The tour started in Brighton, U.K. and went through 14 legs.
-As well as her own headline tours, Lipa had previously supported Bruno Mars, Troye Sivan, and Coldplay from 2016.
+The tour started in Brighton, U.K., and went through 14 legs.
+As well as her own headline tours, Lipa had previously supported Bruno Mars, Troye Sivan, and Coldplay in recent years.

 In a recent interview with NME, she spoke about female artists having to work harder in order for them to be heard.